arielgee/Sage-Like/.misc/tasks.md

 * feedPreview: the width of the attachment's title need to be restricted (max-width) to its container. but notb to the media object since the image with is different
 * check extension performance when feedPreview saves alot of urls to history
 * some day must fix the colors in preferences select tag in dark mode!!!! look if other webext using select in dark mode
+* limit number of feed-items displayed in listView => NO
+* change feed-item visited state when its feed-preview url is visible in the screen's viewport: use IntersectionObserver (https://usefulangle.com/post/113/javascript-detecting-element-visible-during-scroll)
 ---